BryanTheLai/Data-Engineering-Assignment-RDSY2S2/README.md

 # Data Engineering Assignment

-## All the api keys in the repo are dead!
-Use your own keys.
+## Use your own API keys.
+All API keys in the code are not real.

 ## Description
 This project involves processing and analyzing scraped data using PySpark, Redis, and Neo4j.
 The aim is to store, process, and analyze text data efficiently.